Free post-groups, post-groups from group actions, and post-Lie algebras: Quick review of the main results of reference

 Any post-group $(G,.,\rhd)$ gives rise to the left-skew brace $(G,.,*)$ where $*$ is the Grossman--Larson product \cite[Proposition 3.22]{BGST2023}.
 Conversely, any left skew-brace gives rise to the post-group $(G,.,\rhd)$ with $g\rhd h:=g^{.-1}.(g*h)$ for any $g,h\in G$.
 Both correspondences are mutually inverse \cite[Proposition 3.24]{BGST2023}.
 To complete the picture, the opposite of a skew-brace $(G,.,*)$ will be defined as the skew-brace $(G,\bcdot,*)$ where, as above, $a\bcdot b:=b.a$ for any $a,b\in G$.
 A left skew-brace where the dot-group product is commutative is a left brace: see \cite{R2007}, or \cite{S2022} for a recent, purely algebraic account.\\

-A final remark is in order.
-The recent notions of both left-skew brace and post-group, therefore appear to be reformulations of the older notion of braided group developed by J.-H.~Lu, M.~Yan and Y.~Zhu in \cite{LYZ2000}, shedding new light to it.
+We remark that the recent notions of both left-skew brace and post-group, therefore appear to be reformulations of the older notion of braided group developed by J.-H.~Lu, M.~Yan and Y.~Zhu in \cite{LYZ2000}, shedding new light to it.